yassirnajmaoui/yrt-pet-readthedocs-test/README.md

 ### Histogram (`GCHistogram3D`)

-Histograms are in GCRecon raw data format (described earlier).
+Histograms are in YRT-PET raw data format (described earlier).
 They are stored as `float32`.
 The histogram's dimensions are defined by the scanner properties defined in the `json` file decribed earlier.
 The file extension used is `.his`.

 ### Image parameters file